-Early History of Lab Created Diamonds
+Early History of Lab-Created Diamonds

 The history of lab grown diamonds starts in the late 18th Century when Antoine Lavoisier discovered that diamonds are made of pure carbon in 1772.
 After this breakthrough, early scientists began experimenting with creating lab diamonds using high heat and pressure.

-The First Successful Creation of Lab Grown Diamonds
+1950s Breakthrough: The First Lab Grown Diamond

 It wasn’t until the mid-1950s that the first verified lab grown diamond was created.
-In 1954, General Electric (GE) (GE) successfully produced these diamonds.
+In 1954, General Electric (GE) successfully produced these diamonds.
 GE’s journey began in 1941 with a team dedicated to making man-made diamonds.
 World War II interrupted their research, but they resumed afterward under the codename “Project Superpressure.”
 For years, scientists experimented with various methods to transform carbon into diamonds.

 When their creation shattered metal cutting tools, demonstrating a diamond’s unmatched hardness, the team knew they had succeeded.
 They had created the first reproducible lab grown diamonds, marking a monumental achievement in scientific history.